pni-lab/connattractor/docs/01-paper.md

 +++ {"part": "abstract"}
 Understanding large-scale brain dynamics is a grand challenge in neuroscience.
-We propose functional connectome-based Hopfield artificial neural networks (fcHNNs) as a model of macro-scale brain dynamics, arising from recurrent activity flow among brain regions.
-FcHNNs are neither optimized to mimic certain brain characteristics nor trained to solve specific tasks, but simply initialized with the empirical functional connectome.
+We propose functional connectome-based Hopfield neural networks (fcHNNs) as a model of macro-scale brain dynamics, arising from recurrent activity flow among brain regions.
+An fcHNN is neither optimized to mimic certain brain characteristics, nor trained to solve specific tasks; its weights are simply initialized with empirical functional connectivity values.
-Dynamics of fcHNNs are organized around neurobiologically meaningful attractor states, restricting the system's overall dynamic behavior.
+In the fcHNN framework, brain dynamics are understood in relation to so-called attractor states, i.e. neurobiologically meaningful low-energy activity configurations.
 Analyses of 7 distinct datasets demonstrate that fcHNNs can accurately reconstruct and predict brain dynamics under a wide range of conditions, including resting and task states and brain disorders.
-Implementation is available as an open-source Python package.
-By establishing a mathematical link between connectivity and activity, the fcHNNs offers a simple and interpretable computational alternative to conventional descriptive analyses for investigating brain function in health and disease and holds promise for identifying novel treatment targets.
+By establishing a mechanistic link between connectivity and activity, fcHNNs offers a simple and interpretable  computational alternative to conventional descriptive analyses of brain function.
+Being a generative framework, fCHNNs can yield mechanistic insights and hold potential to uncover novel treatment targets.
 +++

 ## Introduction

 Brain function is characterized by the continuous activation and deactivation of anatomically distributed neuronal populations {cite:p}`buzsaki2006rhythms`.
-While the focus of related research is often on the direct mapping between activity changes in a single brain area and a specific task or condition, in reality, regional activation never seems to occur in isolation {cite:p}`bassett2017network`.

-Irrespective of the presence or absence of explicit stimuli, brain regions appear to work in concert, giving rise to a rich and spatiotemporally complex fluctuation {cite:p}`gutierrez2019infraslow`.
+Irrespective of the presence or absence of explicit stimuli, regional activation never seems to occur in isolation {cite:p}`bassett2017network`.
+Brain regions appear to work in concert, giving rise to a rich and spatiotemporally complex fluctuation {cite:p}`gutierrez2019infraslow`.
 This fluctuation is neither random, nor stationary over time {cite:p}`liu2013time; zalesky2014time`.
 It exhibits quasi-periodic properties {cite:p}`thompson2014quasi`, with a limited number of